 with citrus, white flowers, and melon flavors.
 This well-balanced Alsatian-style blend has a wonderful medium-to-long finish.

-The 2013 GSM displays a lively nose of raspberry, cherry strawberry, grapes, black pepper, and spice, with touches of vanilla and cream.
-The palate displays wild strawberry, plum, spice, pepper, and nutmeg.
+The 2014 GSM displays a lively nose of black cherry, strawberry, black raspberry, black pepper, and spice, with touches of vanilla and cream.
+The wine is creamy and soft, with a palate of black cherry, plum, spice, pepper, and nutmeg flavors.
 Silky weight and great finesse are the hallmarks of this GSM.
-Pair this wine with duck, grass-fed tri-tip beef roast, or barbecued pork ribs.
+With its well-structured tannins, this wine pairs well with duck, grass-fed tri-tip with juniper berries, or barbecued pork ribs.

 The 2015 Dry Riesling displays apple, pear, apricot, and orange on the nose.
 The palate is clean and exceedingly smooth, with peach, orange, and tangerine flavors.
 This wine has well-balanced acidity and touches of minerality.
 Pair with chicken satay or grilled halibut.